DIY retrofit of rain light sensor for auto wipers and headlights on VW

 The article first shows installation on a mk5.
 Additional notes for 2010 and later cars are at the bottom.

-The 2012 VW Passat comes with a rain-light sensor standard but base Canadian cars and 2.5L Passat don't come with the auto dimming rear view mirror.
+All US 2012 VW Passat TDI come with a rain-light sensor standard.
+Base Canadian cars, 2.5L Passat, and 2013+ SE trim don't come with the auto dimming rear view mirror.
 You can use this article to retrofit it.
-All Passat TDI in the US come with the dimming mirror.
-The setup is the same except they use a newer style sensor.
+The Passat system is the same except they use a newer style sensor than shown here.

 Any car with a highline central electric control module (CECM) should be compatible with a rain sensor but I don't know which rain sensor is compatible with what control module.
 Generally speaking, the newer ones are backwards compatible.
 If your control module long coding has a checkbox for adding the rain sensor, it should work.
 See the bottom for coding details.